The Fever Code

-The Fever Code is a 2016 young adult dystopian science fiction novel written by American author James Dashner and published on September 27, 2016 by Delacorte Press.
+The Fever Code is a 2016 young adult dystopian science fiction novel written by American author James Dashner and published on September 27, 2016, by Delacorte Press.
 It is the second prequel book in The Maze Runner series and the fifth installment overall.
 The Fever Code is the second book, chronologically, set in between the events of The Kill Order and The Maze Runner.

 Plot

 In the prologue, soldiers from WICKED arrive to take Newt's sister, Lizzy.
 However, Newt and Lizzy's parents put up a fight and are killed.
 Since Newt and Lizzy are now orphans, WICKED takes them both with Newt as a control subject.

-In the narrative' main plot, Stephen is introduced and has been renamed Thomas by the people in the organization WICKED (World in Catastrophe Killzone Experiment Department).
+In the narrative's main plot, Stephen is introduced and has been renamed Thomas by the people in the organization WICKED (World in Catastrophe: Killzone Experiment Department).
 Killzone means the brain, the "kill zone" of the Flare.
 Thomas is only five years old, and since his father has a bad infection of the Flare, his mother has given him up for his safety.

 He is under the care of WICKED in its main complex in the middle of an Alaskan forest.
 He meets Teresa, who, like him, is kept separate from the others.
 He has to go through blood tests and advanced classes and soon meets Dr. Paige, who acts as a parent to him, and he soon becomes her favorite.
 They start sneaking out and meet Newt, Minho, and Alby.
 Newt reveals that his sister was renamed Sonya and is part of Group B. They start exploring the complex every day.
 The three take Thomas and Teresa into the outside world, only to be caught by WICKED security officers and thrown into the "Crank pits" (except for Newt, who is taken to be tested for the virus since he is not immune), where they encounter the founder of WICKED, who is nearly past his sanity and writes on a chalkboard, "WICKED is good."

 The five children are deeply changed by the experience.
-They have no secret meetings in the maintenance room for a while, but Teresa then manages to hack WICKED's security systems and allow the friends to meet.
+They have no secret meetings for several months, but Teresa eventually manages to hack WICKED's security systems and allow the friends to meet again.
 Teresa, Thomas, Aris, and Rachel are then recruited to build the Maze.
 At one of their meetings, Thomas and Teresa stumble upon Charles (Named after Charles Darwin), nicknamed Chuck, who becomes the little brother they never had.
 Their secret meetings continue, with Chuck included.